yoanbernatchez/Tower-Defense/README.md

 Language: C++

 This project is a work in progress.
-Not all the project's files are included here.
+Not all of the project's files are included here.
 I will send the Code::Blocks project file on request.

 Here's what the project looks like for now: